Joedang/dotfiles/chrestomathy.md

 Sometimes, after getting a kernel update, you'll get errors related to kernel modules not being available.
 For example, you update your kernel and then install a package that implicitly installs a module.
 To address this, you should try rebooting, so you're using the newer kernel.

+## Web and Internet
+### Useragent String Spoofing
+In Firefox, go to `about:config` in the address bar and add a string variable called `general.useragent.override`.
+Simply paste in a string that corresponds to another browser.
+You can get a list of known useragent strings can be found here: `http://www.useragentstring.com/pages/useragentstring.php`.

+### IRC
+#### Weechat
+- `/connect freenode` to connect to the Freenode server.
+- `/join #coreboot` to join a room.
+- Alt+Up or Alt+Down to switch between buffers.
+- `/quit` to close Weechat completely.